Two North Carolina A&T Track Athletes Win Gold

 Glenn: And is it a new thing for the Panthers to allow high school teams to practice on their new turf field?
 I hear that's going to be happening.

 Wertz: Yeah, first time this year.
-Last week, they had Nations Ford high school out of Rock Hill, and they had Hickory Ridge out of Concord and they also had West Mecklenberg out of t Charlotte come over and practice on that new turf field.
+Last week, they had Nations Ford high School out of Rock Hill, and they had Hickory Ridge out of Concord and they also had West Mecklenberg out of t Charlotte come over and practice on that new turf field.
 And I understand the kids had a really good time.
 It's a really cool way to kind of give back to the community.
 It creates memories.
 These kids are going to talk about the rest of their lives.
 Many of them won't even play in college.
 But they'll be able to tell their grandkids, when they take the kid to a game, "You know, I played on that field.
 I practiced on that field.".
 And that's a really cool thing.
 It's good to see, and they're going to do it in the future.

 Glenn: And Langston, a Johnson C. Smith University redshirt freshman receiver became the first athlete from an HBCU to sign an endorsement deal with Bojangles.
 Tell us about it.